 There may only be one extra feature on this disc but it’s an excellent one, this hour long documentary about the real favelas of Rio de Janeiro is as good as they come.
 Shot over the course of two years it examines how the slums were taken over by the gangsters, how the police brutally treat the residents, and how much hope there is for the situation.
 Interviewing everyone from street dealers, gang members not yet into their teens, and a police chief who is brutally honest about the situation in the slums and the attitude the police take towards them, it’s an often shocking piece.
 As you watch a Brazilian policeman cheerfully display the ridiculously powerful artillery they use to fight the dealers you may feel disgust for their attitudes, but just wait until you’re given a tour of the confiscated weapons room down at the station and then try to condemn their actions.
 It may well not present many answers, but it asks an awful lot of questions and will certainly leave you thinking long after you’ve finished watching.

-City of God is a dazzling film, hard to fault and more than worthy of the praise that has already been lavished on it, you’ll find it on every top ten list come the end of the year.
+is a dazzling film, hard to fault and more than worthy of the praise that has already been lavished on it, you’ll find it on every top ten list come the end of the year.
 The DVD is less spectacular, and while the presentation of the film itself is first rate it would have been great for some material on the making of the film to be included, you’d think a documentary maker would have shot some behind the scenes footage!
 That, however, doesn’t stop this from being an essential purchase.